 2.B.9.
-Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended or in-depth artistic project.
+Identify and employ advanced research, study, communication and presentation techniques to independently develop and deliver an extended and/or in-depth artistic project.

 2.B.10.
-Recognise the importance of utilising specific technologies to enable the creation, dissemination and/or performance of music appropriate to your artistic practice.
+Demonstrate understanding of the way specific technologies can be utilised to enable the creation, dissemination and/or performance of music appropriate to your artistic practice.